August 15, 2024

 You must give them this access within six months of their start date.
 However, you’re not required to contribute to their PRSA.

-PRSI is a mandatory contribution paid by Irish employers and employees.
 These contributions go into the Social Insurance Fund (SIF), which helps the government pay for social welfare benefits and pensions.

-• Employer contributions: Employers must contribute 8.8% on weekly earnings up to €441 and 11.05% on weekly earnings above €441.
+Employer contributions: You must contribute 8.9% on weekly earnings up to €527 and 11.15% on weekly earnings above €527.

 Statutory sick pay is the mandated minimum pay you must provide, at 70% of your employee’s normal weekly wage, up to a maximum of €110 per day.

-As per the Organisation of Working Time Act 1997, all employees, including full-time, part-time, temporary, and casual workers, are entitled to paid time off work.
+As per the Organisation of Working Time Act 1997, all your employees, including full-time, part-time, temporary, and casual workers, are entitled to paid time off work.

-• Full-time employees are entitled to at least four weeks (20 days) of paid leave per year.
+Full-time employees are entitled to at least four weeks (20 days) of paid leave per year.

-• Part-time and casual workers are entitled to annual leave based on 8% of the hours they’ve worked in a ‘leave year’ (1st April to 31st March or January to December).
+Part-time and casual workers are entitled to annual leave based on 8% of the hours they’ve worked in a ‘leave year’ (1st April to 31st March or January to December).

-Parental leave (paid or unpaid, as specified by the employment contract) provides time off for new parents.
-They can use it for childcare, bonding with a new child, or managing pregnancy-related problems.
+Parental leave (paid or unpaid, as specified by your employee’s employment contract) provides time off for new parents.

-• Maternity leave: 26 weeks of paid leave plus 16 weeks of unpaid additional leave.
+Maternity leave: 26 weeks of paid leave plus 16 weeks of unpaid additional leave.

-• Paternity leave: 2 weeks of unpaid leave during the first six months after the child's birth.
+Paternity leave: 2 weeks of unpaid leave during the first six months after the child's birth.

-• Adoptive leave: 24 weeks of unpaid leave given to one parent of an adoptive couple.
+Adoptive leave: 24 weeks of unpaid leave given to one parent of an adoptive couple.

-Private health insurance provides employees faster access to healthcare services, covering various medical expenses from routine check-ups to major surgeries.
+Private health insurance provides your employees faster access to healthcare services, covering various medical expenses from routine check-ups to major surgeries.

 Want to offer affordable group health insurance to your Irish employees?

-Kota lets you provide health insurance that covers inpatient, outpatient and, depending on your plan selection, day-to-day costs.
+Kota lets you provide employee health insurance that covers inpatient, outpatient and, depending on your plan selection, day-to-day costs.

 With Kota, you can scale your benefits as needed, give employees control over their health plans, and seamlessly sync your HR and payroll tools to reduce admin costs.